Tourists visiting Sagrada Familia have two choices – explore only the Basilica or go up the Nativity or Passion Towers after seeing the church.

 If you time it right, you can visit one of the towers in 30 minutes.

-If you end up going up the towers during peak time, you may have to wait in a queue at the elevators.
+If you go up the towers during peak time, you may have to wait in a queue at the elevators.

-Even the climb down the stairs will be slow, making it a 45-minute trip.
+Even the climb down the stairs will be slow, but you won’t take more than 45 minutes for the whole experience.

 4. Details on towers make the trip worth it